 fatal: a branch is expected, got commit 'HEAD~1' hint: If you want to detach HEAD at the commit, try again with the --detach option.

-This error appears when you ask git switch to move to a raw commit as though it were a branch name.
-Use detached HEAD mode when the target is a commit hash, a tag, or a relative reference such as HEAD~1.
+Use detached mode when the target is a commit hash, tag, or relative reference such as HEAD~1.

 git switch --detach HEAD~1